 Chinwoke has completed Media diplomas at Levels 1-2, having previously been part of the college’s Supported Learning provision for young people with Special Educational Needs and Disabilities (SEND).
 During this time, he also studied English and maths courses to help him gain independence and work skills.

 “I’ve always been very creative, firstly with pictures and then I got interested how to use Adobe.
 I like it because you get to express yourself and bring out your ideas and personality,” he said.

 “The teaching I have had at college has been excellent.
-The teachers were really supportive and helping me with any areas I need to improve and were always around when I needed them.”
+The teachers were really supportive and helped me with any areas I needed to improve.
+They were always around when I needed them.”

 Over the past two years Chinwoke has been supported by Additional Learning Support Assistant Sandra Fox, who is also neurodivergent with dyspraxia and dyslexia.